State atheism: Albania

+In 1990, the policy of state atheism was repealed.
 The 1998 Constitution of Albania defined the country as a parliamentary republic, and established personal and political rights and freedoms, including protection against coercion in matters of religious belief.
 Albania is a member state of the Organisation of Islamic Cooperation, and the 2011 census found that 58.79% of Albanians adhere to Islam, making it the largest religion in the country.
 The majority of Albanian Muslims are secular Sunnis along with a significant Bektashi Shia minority.
 Christianity is practiced by 16.99% of the population, making it the 2nd largest religion in the country.
 The remaining population is either irreligious or belongs to other religious groups.
 In 2011, Albania's population was estimated to be 56.7% Muslim, 10% Roman Catholic, 6.8% Orthodox, 2.5% atheist, 2.1% Bektashi (a Sufi order), 5.7% other, 16.2% unspecified.
-Today, Gallup Global Reports 2010 shows that religion plays a role in the lives of 39% of Albanians, and Albania is ranked the thirteenth least religious country in the world.
+In the Gallup Global Reports 2010 survey, when asked whether religion is an important part of daily life, 39% of Albanians responded "yes" and 53% "no", which placed Albania in the lowest quartile of countries ranked by "yes" responses.
 The U.S. state department reports that in 2013, "There were no reports of societal abuses or discrimination based on religious affiliation, belief, or practice."

 Cambodia

-The Khmer Rouge actively persecuted Buddhists during their reign from 1975 to 1979.
+The Khmer Rouge actively persecuted Buddhists during their rule of Cambodia from 1975 to 1979.
 Buddhist institutions and temples were destroyed and Buddhist monks and teachers were killed in large numbers.
-A third of the nation's monasteries were destroyed along with numerous holy texts and items of high artistic quality.
+A third of the country's monasteries were destroyed along with numerous holy texts and items of high artistic quality.
 25,000 Buddhist monks were massacred by the regime, which was officially an atheist state.
 The persecution was undertaken because Pol Pot believed that Buddhism was "a decadent affectation".
 He sought to eliminate Buddhism's 1,500-year-old mark on Cambodia.

 Under the Khmer Rouge, all religious practices were banned.
 According to Ben Kiernan, "the Khmer Rouge repressed Islam, Christianity, and Buddhism, but its fiercest extermination campaign was directed against the ethnic Cham Muslim minority."